AndrusAsumets/supershy-client/README.md

 redirected through SSH tunnels made by the application itself.
 * Has a web-based UI.

+### Changelog
+* Upgrading from v0.2.30 to >= v1.0.0 introduces some breaking changes, namely:
+the app is now behaving more like a VPN than a proxy, which means that you do not need to manually configure proxy on your browser anymore as all TCP requests will be routed automatically to the VPS.
+If you previously had your browser manually configured to use the proxy, then please reset your proxy settings back to default.

 ### Supported VPS
 Digital Ocean, Hetzner, Vultr.